• Home

 Homemade Chai Tea Mix

-The best part is—no matter which way you like your chai tea, you can make a simple chai tea mix, or chai tea concentrate, ahead of time so that it’s ready and waiting for you whenever the mood strikes you.
+The best part is—no matter which way you like your chai tea, you can make a simple chai tea mix, chai tea concentrate, or a highly medicinal chai tea ahead of time so that it’s ready and waiting for you whenever the mood strikes you.
 Here’s one of my favorite Chai Tea mix recipes from my book, The Homesteader’s Herbal Companion.

 Homemade Chair Tea Mix